Varicose Vein Treatment

 Radiofrequency Ablation is the Vein Clinic at PWC treatment of choice for varicose veins.
 This minimally invasive alternative to surgical vein stripping relieves symptoms and provides a beautiful cosmetic result.
 Other benefits of this procedure include:

 - No scarring

 - Very quick recovery

-Dr. Rosenfield performs EVLT on an outpatient basis using a local anesthetic.
-He inserts a thin laser fiber into the abnormal vein under ultrasound guidance.
+Drs Rosenfield and Fogelson perform radiofrequency vein ablation on an outpatient basis using a local anesthetic.
+During the procedure, we insert a thin laser fiber into the abnormal vein under ultrasound guidance.
 The laser energy is discharged as the doctor slowly extracts the laser fiber, sealing the vein to prevent the blood from pooling in it.
 The body responds to the loss of the diseased vein by naturally redirecting blood flow to other healthy leg veins.
 Circulation is improved and symptoms are relieved.
 Normal physical activity can be resumed within 24 hours.

 Continued Vein Care

 It is important to understand that varicose veins are a chronic condition.
 Endovenous laser therapy is a highly effective treatment for existing varicose veins, but no treatment can prevent the development of new varicose veins.
-Dr. Rosenfield may recommend some lifestyle modifications that have been shown to reduce the incidence of new varicosities.
+Drs.
+Rosenfield and Fogelson may recommend some lifestyle modifications that have been shown to reduce the incidence of new varicosities.
 These include maintaining a healthy weight, exercising regularly and avoiding prolonged standing.